jbrekelmans/fibonacci-demo2018feb26/README.md

 # Introduction
-Simple Fibonacci server that demonstrates GitOps-style CI/CD based on Google Cloud Build.
+Simple Fibonacci server that demonstrates GitOps-style CI/CD using Cloud Build and Google Kubernetes Engine.

 # Setup
 Cloud Build triggers need to be created as follows: